London Mayoral And London Assembly Elections 2024: A Brief Guide

 Will I need ID to vote?

-Yes, voter ID will be required, along similar lines to the recent council elections.
+Yes, voter ID will be required, along similar lines to other recent elections.

 Who's the favourite to win?